-Apple pulled back the covers on its latest version of the iPhone operating system at its WWDC event in June 2019, with the release date announced as September 2019. iOS 13 features plenty to tempt those considering the upgrade, with a new Dark Mode, various performance and security enhancements, plus a swipe keyboard as standard.
+The latest version of Apple's iPhone operating system is about to arrive on 19 September 2019. iOS 13 has plenty of cool new features to tempt those considering the upgrade, with a new Dark Mode, various performance and security enhancements, and a swipe keyboard as standard.
+But not all iPhones get iOS 13.
+In this article we'll run through which iPhones can be updated to iOS 13, so read on for more information.

 Apple has always had an impressive record of keeping older models of iPhone compatible with the latest updates to iOS.
 This continues with the release of iOS 13.
-Alongside the new iPhones that accompany its release, there are several devices whose lives will stretch a little longer thanks to the upgrade.
+There are several devices whose lives will stretch a little longer thanks to the upgrade.
 They are as follows:

 - iPhone 6s